I2S Communication Protocol

 - Serial Data (SD): This is the actual audio data that is being transferred between the master and slave devices.

-The diagram below shows the I2S signals required between master and slave devices.
+This is a placeholder for the reference: fig-i2s-signals-between-master-and-slave shows the I2S signals required between master and slave devices.
 In a), the master device (transmitter) is sending data to the slave device (receiver).
 In b), the slave device (transmitter) is sending data to the master device (receiver).

 The three signals are explained in more detail below.